GOV.UK Verify

-GOV.UK Verify is an identity assurance system developed by the British Government Digital Service (GDS).
-On 28 October 2022, it was announced that it was being closed down, with no new accounts being allowed from mid-December 2022 and with all Verify services being closed down by April 2023.

-The system was intended to provide a single trusted login across all British government digital services, verifying the user’s identity in 15 minutes.
+GOV.UK Verify was an identity assurance system developed by the British Government Digital Service (GDS) which was in operation between May 2016 and April 2023.
+The system was intended to provide a single trusted login across all British government digital services, verifying the user's identity in 15 minutes.
 It allowed users to choose one of several companies to verify their identity to a standard level of assurance before accessing 22 central government online services.

 History

 The Cabinet Office started work on the system in 2011, when it was known as the Identity Assurance Programme (IDAP).
 A private beta phase began in February 2014, moving into public beta on 14 October 2014.
 The system was declared live on 24 May 2016.

 In June 2018, it was announced that the responsibility for digital ID policy had moved from GDS to the Department for Digital, Culture, Media & Sport.
 Responsibility for development and rollout of GOV.UK Verify remained with GDS.